-South Australia offers some 440 species of Australian birds, and habitat areas available in South Australia comprise a mix of waterways, wetlands and mudflats, heath and hilly timbered areas, the famous semi-dry mallee, and the deserts.
+South Australia offers around 450 species of Australian birds, and habitat areas available in South Australia comprise a mix of waterways, wetlands and mudflats, heath and hilly timbered areas, the famous semi-dry mallee, and the deserts.
 There are several distinct habitat types in SA, each with its own complement of endemic avifauna.
 There are a number of good wetland sites that always carry a good range of water birds, plus in the summer months they are often loaded with migratory waders.
 Some of these are north of Adelaide and some south, each direction probably being a separate day trip.

 In the north are the Penrice Saltfields, (always a Mecca for waders) a number of samphire and mudflat beaches, and Price saltfields on the Yorke Peninsula.
 In the south are the Onkaparinga wetlands, long areas of soggy land (Cape Barren Geese) along the edge of Lake Alexandrina, ending in Tolderol Game reserve.
 Tolderol has long been recognised as a wader site, with the odd rarities such as Lesser Yellowlegs, Yellow wagtail, and Oriental Pratincole turning up.
 For longer trips the Coorong is further south, and there are some good wetland areas inland from the Coorong which need permission for access.
 Not many people know of these.
 We have huge areas of semi-dry mallee that run both sides of the Murray River and many kilometers north of it, and way out to the east to the Victorian border.
 Some of these have an enormous diversity of birds, obviously different to the wet areas.
 These areas are accessible on longish day trips, but are better surveyed with at least one overnight stay.